rennaMAhcuS/Maze/README.md

 #### The Game!

-The game starts, waiting for you to give the input of navigation using the arrow keys or [W A S D].
-You aim to go to the diagonally opposite corner, which has another door waiting for you to open it.
-The *Score* is measured in terms of the time taken to reach the opposite end: the Lower, the Better!
+The game starts, waiting for you to navigate using the arrow keys or [W A S D].
+The goal is to reach the door in the opposite corner.
+The *Score* is measured in terms of the time taken to go to the opposite end: the Lower, the Better!

 Various themes can be changed using the *Change Theme* button.
 The music can be turned off by pressing the Music button.